harrychangjr/streamlit-workshop/README.md

 # streamlit-workshop
-For Summer 2024

-To be branded under NUS Statistics and Data Science Society (in progress)
+## Streamlit Workshop by NUS Statistics and Data Science Society

+Hi there!
+Thank you for attending the Streamlit Workshop held by NUS Statistics and Data Science Society.
+The README serves as an installation guide for the workshop, so follow along to learn how to set up for this workshop!

+### Installation guide: